 At its annual meeting, the Commission shall consider all Fisheries Operation Plans submitted pursuant to paragraph 5, any advice or recommendations provided by the Scientific Committee and Compliance and Technical Committee pursuant to paragraphs 8 and 11, and any applicable obligations under CMM 03-2020 (Bottom Fishing) in respect of the proposed fishing activity.
 On the basis of this consideration, the Commission shall take a decision as to whether to approve fishing in the exploratory fishery in accordance with the Fisheries Operation Plan and for what period of time, up to a maximum period of three years.
 If the Commission approves fishing in accordance with the Fisheries Operation Plan it shall adopt a CMM in respect of the exploratory fishery which shall include a precautionary catch limit and any other management measures the Commission considers appropriate.

+11bis.
+If two or more Fisheries Operations Plans has been submitted for the same area, pursuant to paragraph 5, the Commission shall establish catch limits for each exploratory fishery, in accordance with and taking into account paragraph 8bis.

 The Commission may amend a Fisheries Operation Plan, as necessary, prior to approving fishing.